atkinssamuel/knowledge-repo/UofT/encrypted-ML/encryted-ML.md

 Summary:
 - Introduces and evaluates a LR model that utilizes packing and NAG
 - The model is trained on a tiny dataset and yields a training time of 6 minutes (which is somehow comparatively fast)
+- Research performed by CKKS authors (these are not data scientists)

 <br />